Travel guide

 Operator Within the EU Outside the EU

-Orange Included (roam like at home) Zone-based bundles
+Orange Included (like at home) Per-zone bundles

 How to avoid expensive roaming